Doris Visits Malaga, gateway to the Spanish beaches

 The port is interesting because it does have an incredible draw.
 Not just the bric-a-brac stalls every cruise stop port has, but it feels like there is enough to keep you there.
 At the port is a unit that hires out bikes, Segways and much more, and that is worth a stop after you have done the city.
 There is a big wheel, though you may have seen the views from the castle, horse and cart rides, but you can easily walk to everything.
 Oh, and the tourist office is near the big wheel, between it and the main street into town.
 There is also the famous bull ring if you are interested.
 Everything is in walking distance and there are various sea trips available.
 The atmosphere is lively and friendly.
 Malaga is so much more than just a port.

 Tip…. you could do Malaga swiftly in the morning and get to Mijas for the afternoon.
 See our blog on Mijas.
 This could be the start of a road trip down to Gibraltar – see our films on Sotogrande, Gibraltar, Duquesa, Estepona, and Malaga.
 Of, you could go north to Almeria, Cartagena, Benidorm, Alicante and finish at Valencia.
 If you fancy a road trip from Gibraltar up the coast or the other way.
-Check out a Monarch flight and get away to the sun for a few days, it is cheaper than you think.
-You can also find some great deals on hotels here, try the mountains.
+Check out some great deals on hotels here, try the mountains.
 Be careful with the car hire, many have hidden bills now and we paid a fortune in post add-ons charged to our debit card that we could do nothing about, far more than explained and expected when we booked through DoYouSpain, so beware.
 When we find a good car hire we can trust we will mention it, till then be careful.
 It is always easier by SHIP – A cruise that takes in Malaga will normally go in and out of Southampton or Tilbury.
 An ambitious cruise might be out to the Aegean, and include similar stops to the Fred Olsen cruise, Islands of the Aegean which, sails from Southampton on the 11th September for 28 nights and is an adult only cruise.
 From Malaga you could also visit the donkey taxi town in the mountains, Mijas which is a fantastic excursion by coach or taxi, just 20 minutes outside Malaga.
 That cruise also takes in Lisbon, which also has a Doris Visits film, on the return.
 The rest of the Itinerary includes Valletta, Malta.
 Piraeus (for Athens) Greece, Tourlos (Mykonos) in Greece, Kusadasi, Limassol, Antalya in Turkey, Rhodes in Greece, Thira in Santorini and Cartagena

 - Click here to see the cruise and book on the Fred Olsen site and get the latest and best deals.